Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/_common/index.rst

-   Duty ratios and realized voltage for three-phase PWM.
+   Duty ratios and realized voltage for three-phase space-vector PWM.

-   This contains the computation of the duty ratios and the realized voltage.
+   This computes the duty ratios corresponding to standard space-vector PWM and minimum-amplitude-error overmodulation [#Hav1999]_.
 The realized voltage is computed based on the measured DC-bus voltage and the duty ratios.
 The digital delay effects are taken into account in the realized voltage, assuming the delay of a single sampling period.
 The total delay is 1.5 sampling periods due to the PWM (or ZOH) delay [#Bae2003]_.

    :param six_step: Enable six-step operation in overmodulation.
 The default is False.
    :type six_step: bool, optional